By Nicole Dufresne

 Names: Anise Hyssop

-Hummingbird Mint has tubular, nectar rich flowers that are perfect for hummingbirds (hence its name).
+Hummingbird Mint has tubular, nectar rich flowers that are perfect for hummingbirds.

-They bloom from summer to frost which is perfect for attracting hummingbirds right up to migration.
+They bloom from summer to frost-- perfect for attracting hummingbirds right up to migration.

 5. Zinnias